Home > Producer Profiles > Loire Profiles > Domaine de la Bergerie

 Domaine de la Bergerie

 I was first introduced to the wines of Yves Guégniard in London, tasting his most recent release from the Clos le Grand Beaupréau, a Savennières lieu-dit, alongside parallel interpretations of this terroir from Château Pierre-Bise and Domaine Ogereau.
 Although I was familiar with these latter two names, having met Claude Papin on several occasions, and having tasted his wines and those of Vincent Ogereau many times before, the names of Yves Guégniard, and of Domaine de la Bergerie, were entirely new to me.
-But that is the joy (or, from an alternative viewpoint, the tragedy) of the Loire; here is a man running a long-established domaine, the most recent of several generations of his family to do so, a vigneron clearly committed to his vines and who turns out an exemplary range of wines.
-And yet he and his domaine remains under the radar of even a Loire-o-phile such as myself.
-I need to explore more!
+But this is the joy (or, from an alternative viewpoint, the tragedy) of the Loire Valley; here was a man running a long-established domaine, at the time most recent of several generations of his family to do so, a vigneron clearly committed to his vines and who turns out an exemplary range of wines.
+And yet he and his domaine remained, for many years, under the radar of even a Loire-o-phile such as myself.

 Tasting the wines at that initial meeting I was struck by the high quality of his two Savennières cuvées, wines that, in my mind at least, immediately catapulted the very modest Yves Guégniard into the upper tiers of Savennières winemakers, his wines more than a match for those of his peers and friends Claude and Vincent.
-His Anjou-Villages cuvée Evanescence was also extraordinarily impressive, and these two appellations clearly form the quality cornerstone of the Domaine de la Bergerie range, amongst the dry wines at least; having met up with Yves again since, and having thus tasted many more of his wines, there are sweet delights here two, from the Coteaux du Layon, Chaume and Quarts de Chaume appellations.
-During the course of my meetings with Yves Guégniard I realised I was dealing with one of the top domaines of Anjou, home to a man producing elegant and composed wines with a modern but not overdone polish and, in many cases, a seductive edge.
+His Anjou-Villages cuvée Evanescence was also extraordinarily impressive, and these two appellations clearly formed the quality cornerstone of the Domaine de la Bergerie range, among the dry wines at least; having met up with Yves (pictured below) and his daughters Anne and Marie many times since, and having thus tasted their wines many more times, I have of course discovered sweet delights here too, from the Coteaux du Layon and Quarts de Chaume appellations.
+During the course of these tastings I realised I was dealing with a leading domaine in Anjou, a source of elegant and composed wines with a modern but not overdone polish and, in many cases, a seductive edge.